jogerq/widgetformset-yii2/README.md

     <br>
     widgetformset-yii2
     <hr>
+    This is a widget for make a tabular form with a CRUD on a table for YII2
 </h1>

 This widget allows creating a tabular form with the functionalities of entering, consulting, modifying and deleting records.
 Includes the necessary javascript and storage functions to be called from the controller.